 11. Set-up an eCommerce tracking system to analysis and report

-In order for any eCommerce company to succeed and thrive online you need the data to enable you to make informed decision.
-We would recommend that you analysis and report on the data regularly to keep ahead of the game.
+In order for any eCommerce company to succeed and thrive online you need the data to enable you to make informed decisions.
+We would recommend that you analyse and report on the data regularly to keep ahead of the game.

 It is no secret that Google Analytics is the vital component to any eCommerce website, but if you want to take it to the next level, there are many other analytical solutions to your needs…